 Gina M. Vitrano, Mediator

-Gina is a mediator experienced in resolving family cases.
+Gina is an experienced family mediator.
 She is an outstanding listener and has a knack for making people feel comfortable in stressful situations.
+She is also an expert with numbers and holds a professional certification from the American Institute of Professional Bookkeepers.

-She earned her Bachelor's degree in Communications from York College of Pennsylvania in 1991.
-She then embarked on a career in the corporate world and worked as a manager in human resources, communications, and marketing positions in the banking and manufacturing industries.
-Today, in addition to her work as a mediator, she is a full-time mother of two children and the business manager of the firm.
-Gina is also an independent bookkeeper assisting her local clients with the financial side of their businesses.
+She earned her Bachelor's degree in Communications in 1991 and then embarked on a career in the corporate world before pausing to raise two children.
+She worked as a manager in human resources, communications, and marketing positions in the banking and manufacturing industries.
+Today, in addition to her work as a mediator and the business manager of the firm, she operates an independent bookkeeping firm.

-In her free time, you can find her in a comfortable chair reading historical fiction or walking her beloved rescue, Miki.
-She also enjoys taking cycling classes and yoga at the YMCA.
+In her free time, you can find Gina in a comfortable chair reading historical fiction or walking the family dogs, Miki and Tank.
+She also enjoys hiking and taking cycling classes and yoga at the YMCA.

 Sean P. Vitrano, Mediator and Attorney

-Sean is a mediator and collaborative attorney focused on helping individuals resolve family disputes out of court.
+Sean is a mediator and collaborative attorney who helps individuals resolve family disputes out of court.
 He is certified by the North Carolina Dispute Resolution Commission as a family financial mediator.
 He maintains an AV-Preeminent rating from Martindale-Hubbell.

 He is a past president and longstanding member of the North Carolina Association of Professional Family Mediators, an organization that provides quarterly advanced-practitioner training to family mediators.
 He is a founding member of Triangle Collaborative Divorce Professionals, a multidisciplinary collaborative practice group.
 He serves on the North Carolina Bar Association Dispute Resolution Section Council.
 In addition to working directly with divorcing couples, he mediates in the Wake County Family Court.